 What are the benefits of Google Web Stories?

-Besides driving traffic to your webpage, it can help you create a brand image and authority on the internet.
+Besides driving traffic to your webpage, it can help you create a brand image and authority online.
 Here are some benefits of Google Web Stories:

 1. External linking

-As you are aware that many social media platforms restrict linking out to external websites.
-But in Web Stories, there are no such restrictions, and you can link as many links as you like.
+As you know, many social media platforms restrict linking to external websites.
+But there are no such restrictions in Web Stories; you can connect as many links as you like.

 2. You will have control of the content